Year of Call: 2006

 Recent work: He appeared for the petitioner in JYZ (China) v SSHD, a case which concerned the applicability of the Zambrano judgment to Irish citizens in the UK.

-For the second year, Alan is the only Petitioner's Counsel mentioned in both the Chambers Directory and Legal 500, with the latter describing him as having "key expertise in immigration cases."
+Alan is the only Petitioner's Counsel mentioned in both the Chambers Directory and Legal 500, with the latter describing him as "Noted for his expertise in immigration matters."